MRT hacks in Singapore

 1. Each door is labelled with a number

 Did you know that all doors on the MRT are numbered?
 This makes it easier for your friends to hop on the train and join you on your journey.

 Let’s say you’re supposed to meet your friend at City Hall, and she’s joining you on the train at Somerset.
 Rather than leave your cosy corner to look for her, simply tell her that you’re at Door 20, and she can meet you at your cabin.

 2. Every station has a secret meeting point

-There's a white analog clock located at roughly the same part of the platform across all stations on the North-South and East-West Lines, which serves as a handy meeting spot.
-It’s also a great place to wait for your BFF when she’s running late again, as you’ll be standing under a giant reminder of her tardiness.
+There’s a white analog clock located at roughly the same section of the platform across all stations on the North-South and East-West Lines, which serves as a handy meeting point.

 Sometimes, I exit from the train and come face-to-face with a daunting flight of stairs, and I weep on the inside.
-Knowing where the escalators are at the station allows you to position yourself at the right door- so that you can make a mad dash for the escalators and leave the crowd in your dust.
+Knowing where the escalators are at the station that you’re alighting at allows you to position yourself at the right door – so that you can make a mad dash for the escalators and leave the crowd in your dust.

 4. Get unobstructed access

 If you frequently switch lines at City Hall or Raffles Place, you will know the drama of flinging yourself across the platform to change trains.
 But did you know that some doors open up in front of a wall?
 Avoid them if you need to do a Roadrunner upon alighting.

 Note: For example, door 10 on the train from Joo Koon to Pasir Ris at Raffles Place Station allows you unobstructed access to chiong across the platform to get on the North-South line.
 Dashing out of Door 11 will result in a collision between face and wall.